How much does concrete resurfacing cost?

 How much does asphalt driveway resurfacing cost?

 Asphalt driveway resurfacing costs $1 to $3 per square foot, or $400 to $1,800 for an average 2-car driveway.

 DIY concrete resurfacing costs

-Home Depot, Lowe's, and other home improvement stores sell DIY concrete resurfacer for $20 to $40 for a 40-lb bag, enough to cover 15 to 80 square feet depending on thickness.
+Home Depot, Lowe's, and other home improvement stores sell DIY concrete resurfacer for $20 to $40 per 40-lb bag, enough to cover 15 to 80 square feet, depending on the thickness.
 The total project cost depends on the size of the area and whether you rent or purchase the required tools.

 Avoid buying concrete mortar mix or patching compound, which is cheaper but doesn't include the bonding agents that allow the concrete resurfacer to adhere to the existing slab.